Magic-Phono/cdj3k-magicphono-loader/README.md

 > This tool is experimental software with the potential to brick your CDJ. **USE AT YOUR OWN RISK**.

-## Quick guide
+## Installing

+### Compatibility

+- Compatible with Renesas SoC based CDJ-3000s.

+### How to Install

 - Download the pre-built <a href="https://github.com/Magic-Phono/cdj3k-magicphono-loader/releases/download/v1.0.0/CDJ3KvSDBOOT001.UPD">`CDJ3KvSDBOOT001.UPD`</a> update file.
 - Copy it to a FAT32 USB key.
 Make sure there are no other update files on the USB key.
 - Insert the USB key into your CDJ-3000.
 Enter udpate mode by pressing IN/CUE and RELOOP/EXIT while powering on the unit.
 - Once complete, you can reboot your CDJ.
 - Congratulations!
-You can now boot custom firmwares from an SD-card.
+You can now boot custom firmwares from an SD-card, such as <a href="https://github.com/Magic-Phono/cdj3k-magicphono-distro" target=")blank">MagicPhono Linux</a>.
 - If no bootable SD-card is present the CDJ-3000 will continue booting from internal firmware as usual.

-## Uninstall

-TODO

 ## Building from source